Soup Kitchen Christmas Lunch - 25th December 2016

 Click on pictures for larger views.

 SOA team together with teachers from Mariaville Kindergarten and members from the Pink Shoes NGO visited Kg Sekam during the Thaipusam holiday.
 The purpose was for the Mariaville team to check on the progress of the orang asli teachers and their students in the Kg Sekam pre-school.
 The team also monitored the progress of the fish pond being prepared for the proposed aquaculture project.
 Stock of tilapia was brought up and released into the pond on 31st Jan 2016 by SOA survey and mobilisation team members.
+All costs of providing fish fries and fish food, materials for harvesting, will be provided by SOA.
+SOA will sell the fish on the villagers behalf and use the proceeds to pay the villagers in charge of the fish pond, with all excess profits will be plowed back into the SOA project fund.
+It is hoped that this project will allow the Orang Asli at Kg Sekam to have an additional alternative source of income.

 Commissioning of Faith Formation (Sunday School and Children's Liturgy) Teachers- 17th January 2016